Hunger Pervasive in Garden State

-- From 2010 to 2016, the number of children eligible for free- or low-cost school meals rose an alarming 21 percent.
-In 2016, more than 524,000 children lived in low-income households that qualify for school meals.
+- From 2010 to 2018, the number of children eligible for free- or low-cost school meals rose 20 percent.
+In 2018, more than 537,000 children lived in low-income households that qualify for school meals.
 (Food for Thought: The State of School Breakfast in New Jersey, 2018-19, Hunger Free New Jersey)

 - Across the country, the rate of hunger among seniors has more than doubled since 2001, according to the National Council on Aging.
 And it is expected to climb even higher as Baby Boomers age.

 - When factoring in the real cost of living in New Jersey, an estimated 1 in 4 residents earn too little to meet their basic needs.
 (New Jersey Anti-Poverty Network).

 - Almost 900,000 people in the state rely on food banks.
 (Hunger in America 2014).

 NJ SNAP Declining